 3. Usability and User Interface - The University's brand was at risk because of a diminishing image

-Through our research, we found that user use many different search patterns when looking for a photo.
-If a user were looking for a specific photo they preferred entering keys words but if the user had no idea what photo they were looking for the user preferred browsing through a genre of photos.
+Through our research, we found that users use many different search patterns when looking for a photo.
+If a user were looking for a specific photo, they preferred entering keys words but if the user had no idea what photo they were looking for, the user preferred browsing through a genre of photos.

-The example I have created below illustrates the flow of a user looking for a portrait of a specific faculty member by only entering her first name.
+The example below illustrates the flow of a user looking for a portrait of a specific faculty member by only entering her first name.

 We conducted user interviews to gather insights to prioritize filter options.
 The filter options are designed to narrow the user's search without overly skewing the results.
 The filter options narrow the results by focusing on file attributes rather than subject matter.

 The old database did not support a photo upload process.
 The task required a specialist to upload all of the photos and manually tag and categorize each image.
-The goal for the redesign was to allow administrators from each department to bulk upload groups of photos and through a series of step gradually refine the information tagged to each image.
+The goal for the redesign was to allow administrators from each department to bulk upload groups of photos and through, a series of steps gradually refine the information tagged to each image.

 The Bulk Upload allows the user to upload an entire photoshoot.
 The user can name photos by applying a series of tags and generating individual ID cutting down the time it takes to organize and upload shoots.

 The user can also apply usage settings, information about the shoot, and copyright instructions.